-The department offers a variety of undergraduate major and minor programs in Philosophy.
+The Department offers a variety of undergraduate major and minor programs in Philosophy.
+We also offer an undergraduate Certificate in Ethics.
 For further information on our undergraduate programs, please contact the Director of Undergraduate Studies, Paul Crowe.

 Are You Considering a Philosophy Major or Minor?